So you’ve booked your Alaskan adventure and now you need to know what to wear on an Alaskan cruise!

 Hopefully, by now you’ve chosen what excursions you are going to do or what your plans are for each port.
 This is almost necessary before you can choose what to wear!

-Add a comfortable pair of shoes for just walking around the ship.
+You’ll also want to add a comfortable pair of shoes for just walking around the ship.
 These shoes are my go-to for any traveling I do.
 They are super comfy for airports and pretty much match with anything.

 Bring a swimsuit on your Alaskan cruise